dianemans/Tweeter_Disaster/README.md

 # Natural Language Processing with Disaster Tweets

+On how to predict which Tweets are about real disasters and which ones are not.

 ## Kaggle Competition Description :
 Twitter has become an important communication channel in times of emergency.
 The ubiquitousness of smartphones enables people to announce an emergency they’re observing in real-time.
 Because of this, more agencies are interested in programatically monitoring Twitter (i.e. disaster relief organizations and news agencies).